danog/MadelineProto/README.md

 You can (and you are also encouraged to) contribute by completing any of the following points.
 The importance of each item will range from 1 to 5.
 It's better to start from the most important items.

+* In Session.php fix the management of sequence numbers (5).
 * In Session.php and TL, manage rpc errors, notifications, error codes and basically everything that isn't a normal response (4).
 * In Connection.php and Session.php, add support for http, https and (maybe) udp connections (3).
 * In API.php, complete a decent authorization flow that supports both bots and normal users (2).